SelfWealth review from an experienced and long-term investor. Find out if this low-cost broker is right for you, and whether you can trust them.

 Limit orders are the sensible price type to use – market orders will mean your cost fluctuates with supply and demand – it could cost you more or less (the ASX is obliged to give ‘everyone’ the best deal they can and settle on a fair price).

 Simply play around with the ‘Quantity’ and ‘Price per unit’ tabs until you are satisfied with the deal.
-When your ready, click ‘Review order’ which will take you to a confirmation page.
+When you’re ready, click ‘Review order’ which will take you to a confirmation page.
 Simply then confirm the order to make it go live.

-Your order will now be placed in the cue at the Australian Securities Exchange, and when a seller is matched to your buy order, the trade will be executed and the shares will transfer to your name, and the money will be deducted from your brokerage account.
+Your order will now be placed in the queue at the Australian Securities Exchange, and when a seller is matched to your buy order, the trade will be executed and the shares will transfer to your name, and the money will be deducted from your brokerage account.